lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab3.md

 Write a
-program that prompts the user for the observed boiling point of a substance in degrees Celsius, prints the number they entered with only two decimal places, and then prompts them to custom an error percent.
+program that prompts the user for the observed boiling point of a substance in degrees Celsius, prints the number they entered with only two decimal places, and then prompts them enter a custom error percent.
 Then, identify the substance if the observed boiling point is within that percent of the expected boiling point.
 If the data input is outside of range for all of the boiling points in the table, the program should